-(Ordinance 16-07, 18-18)
+(Ord.
+16-07, 18-18, 21-09)

 OBJECTIVE 24.4: COMMERCIAL LAND USES.
 County regulations, policies, and discretionary actions will recognize certain unique characteristics of Greater Pine Island which justify different treatment of existing and future commercial areas than in mainland Lee County, as described in the following policies.
-(Ordinance No. 94-30, 00-22, 18-18)
+(Ord.
+No. 94-30, 00-22, 18-18)

-POLICY 24.4.1: Future urban area in Pine Island Center are targeted for most future commercial and industrial uses, as permitted by other portions of this plan.
+POLICY 24.4.1: The future urban areas in Pine Island Center are targeted for most future commercial and industrial uses, as permitted by other portions of this plan.
 Non-residential developments within Pine Island Center are encouraged to provide employment opportunities; serve the day to day needs of residents and visitors; demonstrate a positive impact on traffic patterns within Greater Pine Island; and reduce the number of vehicular trips through Matlacha.
-(Ordinance No. 16-07, 18-18)
+(Ord.
+No. 16-07, 18-18)

 POLICY 24.4.2: Commercial development at locations outside Pine Island Center, but within future urban land use categories, must be designed to minimize impacts to residential and adjacent agricultural uses.
 Permitted uses should be restricted to the following: marinas; fish houses; and minor commercial uses to serve the day to day needs of local residents and island visitors.
-(Ordinance No. 94-30, 00-22, 10-17, 16-07, 18-18)
+(Ord.
+No. 94-30, 00-22, 10-17, 16-07, 18-18)

-POLICY 24.4.3: The county will provide specific architectural and site design standards for Greater Pine Island in the Land Development Code.
+POLICY 24.4.3: The County will provide specific architectural and site design standards for Greater Pine Island in the LDC.
 These standards must: promote but not mandate rehabilitation over demolition; address the size and scale of building mass in relation to the built and natural environment; establish community-specific architectural standards in support of Greater Pine Island's coastal rural character; preserve mature trees wherever possible; encourage the location of off-street parking to the side and rear of buildings to preserve viewsheds along public roadways; require large windows and forbid most blank walls; and encourage metal roofs and other features of traditional "Old Florida" styles.
 The new commercial design standards will reflect the different characteristics of Bokeelia, Pineland, Matlacha, and St. James City.
-Deviations from these standards may not be granted unless the request meets the county approval criteria for variances set forth in Chapter 34 of the Land Development Code.
-(Ordinance No. 03-03, 16-07, 18-18)
+Deviations from these standards may not be granted unless the request meets the County approval criteria for variances set forth in the LDC, Chapter 34.
+(Ord.
+No. 03-03, 16-07, 18-18)

-POLICY 24.4.4: In the Coastal Rural future land use category, non-residential development is restricted to minor commercial development.
+POLICY 24.4.4: In the Coastal Rural future land use category, commercial development is restricted to minor commercial development as set forth in Policy 6.1.2.
 All zoning requests for commercial projects must utilize the planned development rezoning process and be consistent with the following: